MTES-MCT/monitorfish/datascience/docs/source/prior-notifications.rst

   :alt: Table of prior notifications of forecoming landings

-By default, the prioritization of prior notifications sent to control units for targeted inspections is based on the :doc:`risk factor <risk-factor>` and cannot be overidden by FMC supervisors for specific cases.
+By default, the prioritization of prior notifications sent to control units for targeted inspections is based on the :doc:`risk factor <risk-factor>` and can be overidden by FMC supervisors for specific cases.